-- First and foremost, it is important to make students feel welcomed in the class- by smiling at them, greeting and/or returning their greetings with their names, and thanking them for showing up in the class.
+- First and foremost, it is important to make students feel welcome in the class- by smiling at them, greeting and/or returning their greetings with their names, and thank them for showing up in the class.
 It is also necessary to have an informal conversation to build up a rapport with them.

-- Third thing to focus upon is communicating with students and listening to them.
+- The third thing to focus on is communicating with students and listening to them.
 In an online class, it is very difficult to know that students are actually engaged in the class at all times.
-Instances of students simply logging in the class, turning off their audio and video and then doing something else is very common.
+Instances of students simply logging in to the class, turning off their audio and video, and then doing something else is very common.
 To avoid this situation, teachers must constantly interact with students while teaching to know that students are paying attention and understanding the concepts well.
 Students must be given time to think and respond and teachers must patiently listen to them and add to their responses if required.
-Teachers must also tell the students about the ways to self-regulate their learning and avoid distractions.
+Teachers must also tell the students about ways to self-regulate their learning and avoid distractions.

-- Fifth and the last, teachers must give constructive feedback to the students which is timely and action-oriented; something which motivates students to work upon; and makes them learn the art of self-learning- a skill that is important to learn more than anything else in this rapidly changing scenario of education.
-Other engaging practices for effective student learning include but are not limited to teachers’ active participation, their sense of humour, ice-breaking sessions, musical sessions, presentations with pictures and graphics, motion pictures, short-activities, reflecting upon experiences, choices in exploring the contents for assignments and the way of presenting them, etc.
+- Fifth and last, teachers must give constructive feedback to the students which is timely and action-oriented; something which motivates students to work upon; and makes them learn the art of self-learning- a skill that is important to learn more than anything else in this rapidly changing scenario of education.
+Other engaging practices for effective student learning include but are not limited to teachers’ active participation, their sense of humor, ice-breaking sessions, musical sessions, presentations with pictures and graphics, motion pictures, short activities, reflecting upon experiences, choices in exploring the contents for assignments and the way of presenting them, etc.

-At the end, it must be kept in mind that as we intend to keep our students engaged in learning, our efforts must focus towards providing meaningful and joyful learning experiences that orient them for self-paced and individualized learning which is not only vital at the moment but will also lead to effective student learning.
+In the end, it must be kept in mind that as we intend to keep our students engaged in learning, our efforts must focus on providing meaningful and joyful learning experiences that orient them for self-paced and individualized learning which is not only vital at the moment but will also lead to effective student learning.